Métis flag: Design and symbolism

-The difficulty in knowing the accurate history of the origin of the flag and potential interpretations of the symbolism is that there are no known records that accurately describe the origin of the flag in a first-hand account nor other written records of its creation.
+The difficulty in knowing the accurate history of the origin of the flag and potential interpretations of the symbolism is that there are no known records that accurately describe the origin of the flag in a first-hand account or other written records of its creation.

 Alternative hypothesis on the colours of the flag

 Prominent Métis lawyer, historian, and author Jean Teillet argues that the story of the origin of the Métis flag is an urban myth.
 Of the first three historic accounts of the Métis flag, only James Sutherland attributed the flag as a gift from the North West Company, based on rumours that he was told, and she argues for an exercise of caution in taking it as fact.
-Teillet argues that the Métis had a more active role in the origin of the flag, rather than being passive recipients of the flag or being manipulated by the North West Company.
+Teillet and others argue that the Métis had a more active role in the origin of the flag, rather than being passive recipients of the flag or being manipulated by the North West Company.

 In 1815, popular fabrics in tradings posts that were available were calico, corduroy, plaid, and stroud.
 Stroud, a woollen, felt-like, broadcloth commonly used in making coats, was the only suitable material available for making flags.
 The common colours that were available at the time were green, red, and blue.
-Telliet asserts that as a matter of practicality, the Métis would have used the material that was available to them for making flags.
+Teillet asserts that as a matter of practicality, the Métis would have used the material that was available to them for making flags.
 When they needed to make a new flag, they purchased the material that was available, and if red was not available, they might have chosen to use blue instead.
 Rather than being a strategic ideological decision to align colours with particular trading companies, her assertion is that the colour was a reaction to what was practical in that time and location.